dsourav155/django-todo-cicd/README.md

 Once the server is hosted, head over to http://127.0.0.1:8000/todos for the App.

+Now let's setup AWS

-Cheers and Happy Coding :)
+Cheers and Happy Coding :)*/